franky1964/robotframework-liveresults/README.md

 Available Results:
  - The default name of the page is "RF_LiveResults.html', it is located in the same directory as 'report.html' and 'log.html'
  - The result "PASS" or "FAIL" contains a link to the detailed testcase log
- - "BLOCKED" is set as testcase result if the Testsuite Setup was executed with an error
+ - "BLOCKED" is set as testcase result if the testsuite setup was executed with an error
- - "SKIP" is already added for any future version of Robot Framework supporting this status
+ - "SKIPPED" is set for testcases not beeing executed according to option '--exitonfailure' or '--exitonerror' was used
  - In case of captured videos the column "Critical' contains a link to the captured video of the testcase execution (the following library has to be installed for this option: <a href="https://github.com/mihaiparvu/ScreenCapLibrary">ScreenCapLibrary</a>)
 ---